hacker65536/myit/linux-command/yum/repoquery.md

 ```

 like as this command.
-"rpm" only can use to local package that are installed. but "repoquery" can give information from yum repositories.
+"rpm" only can use to local package that are installed.
+"repoquery" can give information from yum repositories without install package.

 ##options